dpezely/anagram-phrases/README.md

 scripts such as used by English, but those mappings are arbitrary and required only to be unique.

-Create a subset of a dictionary word list by filtering for:
+For each run, the program creates a subset of the dictionary word list by filtering for:

 1. Any single word longer than the total number of alphabetic characters may be rejected.
-(Test number of characters, not bytes.)
+(Tests number of characters, not bytes.)
 2. Any word containing a character other than ones within the input phrase may be rejected.
 3. Any word where its product is greater than the product of the input